-A 1 day consensus workshop will be held with care home staff (n=8-12), and family members (n=4-8).
+A 1 day consensus workshop will be held with care home staff (n=8-12, from up to 4 NCHs), and family members of people with advanced dementia (n=4-8).
 The term family member refers to family members, close friends or people significant to the person with dementia.